 Dow's Sustainability External Advisory Council (SEAC) brings a diverse outside-in perspective on environment, health and safety, and sustainability issues for the company.

 Since its formation in 1992, the SEAC has had a major influence on Dow's approach to environment, health and safety, and sustainability issues, and has played a critical role in developing our 2015 and 2025 Sustainability Goals.
-The Council is currently composed of thought leaders from around the world and is chaired by Mary Draves, vice president, Environment, Health and Safety, and chief sustainability officer.
+The Council is currently composed of thought leaders from around the world and is chaired by Andre Argenton, vice president, Environment, Health and Safety, and chief sustainability officer.

 Council members include leaders from non-governmental organizations (NGOs), academia, the business community and governments, as well as the environmental and sustainability communities.